How to Sign Documents

 Toggle on Insert everywhere if you want to update the signature or initials everywhere on the doc.

-Adding a Handwritten Signature
+Adding a handwritten signature

 1. Click the My signature or Initials field.